Corey Bailey

 Turnover Frequency

-When record masters are cut on a recording lathe, a certain amount of “Pre-
+at zero.
+When record masters are cut on a recording lathe, a certain amount of

-emphasis” is applied to the audio being inscribed in the disc.
-This Pre-emphasis
+pre-emphasis is applied to the audio being inscribed in the disc.

-amounts to reducing the bass frequencies and increasing the treble frequencies
+This pre-emphasis amounts to reducing the low frequencies and increasing the

-(See: Equalization).
-The amount of Pre-emphasis and the specific frequencies
+high frequencies.
+The amount of pre-emphasis and the specific frequencies

 The predominant method for record grooves starting from the very beginning of